mdnestor/integro-difference/README.md

 # integro-difference
-Integro-difference equations (IDEs) are used in population biology to model the growth and dispersal of individuals throughout a spatial domain.
-We provide a numerical algorithm to simulate these models when the boundary condition follows a multi-point cycle.
+Integro-difference equations (IDEs) define discrete time integral recursions.
+They are used in population biology to measure the spread of an invasive species with discrete reproduction periods.
+This module contains a numerical algorithm to simulate integro-difference equations, and to calculate their spreading speed and travelling wave speed.

+'''